MartTave/VRRT/notes/meet_11.06.md

 ## What's the near future plan

-Prepare the recording for saturday -> **When are we making a reunion with the client ?**
+Prepare the recording for saturday -> **When are we making a reunion with the client ?** I want to show him where I'm at as the solution is becoming more clear

 I want to take good data saturday, to have good way to test my solutions